nguyenthai-duong/Deploying-RAG-on-Kubernetes-with-Jenkins-for-Legal-Document-Retrieval/README.md

 ```
 Now you can access Prometheus UI and Grafana UI at `http://<your_domain_jaeger>/search`.
 ![](images/9_prometheus.png)
-You should enter username and password as iamge below
+You should enter the username and password as shown in the image below:
 ![](images/10_grafana1.png)
-and import `tgi_dashboard.json` in Grafana UI to display metrics of llm:
+Then import `tgi_dashboard.json`  in the Grafana UI to display metrics for the LLM:
 ![](images/11_grafana2.png)
-To display metrics of cluster you enter `Dashboards/General`:
+To display cluster metrics, navigate to `Dashboards/General`:
 ![](images/13_grafana4.png)
 And this is the result:
 ![](images/12_grafana3.png)

-Also to see logs from Loki you do as gif below:
+Also to view logs from Loki, follow the steps shown in the GIF below:
 ![](images/14_grafana5.gif)

-## 4. Create GCE Cluster using Ansible
+## 5. Create GCE Cluster using Ansible
-You can use same project with GKE above if you enough `quota`, or you also create new project.
-In this project, i use same project above.
-Then download the service account key in JSON format, how to get key below:
+You can use the same project with GKE as long as you have enough `quota`, or you can create a new project.
+In this guide, I used the same project as above.
+Download the service account key in JSON format; instructions are below:
 ![](images/15_downloadkeyjson.gif)
-After have file key json, you move to folder `ansible/secrets` and replace variable **service_account_file** and **project** in `ansible/playbooks/create_compute_instance.yaml`  corresponding with path secret file already and your project id, then run following command:
+After obtaining the JSON key file, move it to the `ansible/secrets` folder and update the **service_account_file** and **project** variables in `ansible/playbooks/create_compute_instance.yaml`  corresponding with path secret file already and your project id, then run following command:
 ```bash
 cd ansible